What is KVM

 When the installation is complete, your VM will open in a new console.
 You can install your specified OS through this window like you would on a physical system.

-I will install the Ubuntu 18.04 package on my new VM and start using it like I would on a normal machine without affecting my original OS.
+I will install the Ubuntu 18.04 package on my new VM and start using it as I would on a normal machine without affecting my original OS.

 Through the respective VM console